 Ships and aircraft.
 Ships have a separate register of mortgages.
-There is no Jersey aircraft register at the time of writing.
-However, draft legislation to establish a Jersey aircraft registry (JAR) was lodged for debate by the Jersey States in June 2014.
-The proposed JAR would allow for the registration of private and corporate aircraft, aircraft engines and aircraft mortgages.
-It will also permit registration of aircraft engine mortgages.
-The register will not cater for commercial air transport aircraft.
+There is now also a Jersey aircraft register launched in November 2015.
+The Jersey aircraft registry (JAR) allows for the registration of private and corporate aircraft, aircraft engines and aircraft mortgages.
+It also permits registration of aircraft engine mortgages.
+The register does not cater for commercial air transport aircraft.

 Intangible movable property.
 Security can be created over intangible movable property (such as shares, units in property unit trusts, and bank accounts) by creating a security interest.

 There are two other forms of security/quasi-security over movable property: